Halki seminary: Campaign to reopen the seminary

 In March 2012, a meeting occurred in South Korea between Prime Minister Erdoğan of Turkey, and President Barack Obama of the United States.
 In this meeting, Prime Minister Erdoğan indicated to President Obama that Halki Seminary would be reopened as part of Turkey's efforts to protect religious minorities.

 In January 2013, the Turkish newspaper Today's Zaman published news that the Council of Foundations returned 190 hectares (470 acres) to the Aya Triada Monastery Foundation, which is the owner of Halki Seminary.
 At the time, this was the largest return of immovable property to a minority within the Turkish nation.
 Most of the property which was returned included forested land around the seminary.

 After a meeting with Erdoğan and foreign minister Mevlüt Çavuşoğlu on 25 April 2018, Patriarch Bartholomew said that he was "optimistic" after both Erdogan and Cavusoglu "assured him that the School would soon reopen".
 In February 2019, for the first time, Greek Prime Minister Alexis Tsipras visited Halki during his visit to Turkey and urged Erdoğan to allow the reopening of the school.
 Tsipras also suggested the next time they should visit the Halki seminary together.

+In a visit to the seminary on 28 May 2024, Turkish Minister of National Education Yusuf Tekin stated that said that efforts are underway to reopen the school.

+President Donald Trump held talks with Turkish President Recep Tayyip Erdogan at the White House on 25 September 2025, where the reopening of the school was mentioned.
+Erdogan stated "We are ready to do whatever we can that falls on our part and when I get back, I will try to discuss this issue with the esteemed Mr. Bartholomew."